22 Reasons American Students Choose to Study in the UK

 Many students love taking advantage of the UK’s travel hubs, affordable fares, and close proximity to other European countries by enjoying day trips around the UK and excursions to the continent.
 The UK boasts several major, well-connected travel hubs—including international and regional airports, train stations, and bus terminals.
 With inexpensive airfares, student discounts, and frequent flights and trains, you can finish class on a Friday and arrive in amazing places like Amsterdam, Rome, or Nice by dinner time!
 This convenient access to travel is one of the reasons international students love studying in the UK.

-22. Adventure of a Lifetime
+22. The Adventure of a Lifetime

 Attending university in the UK is a truly special experience—an unforgettable and life-changing adventure.
 It offers unique and exciting opportunities that are only available to those who study and live in the UK.
 From distinctive student life experiences and vibrant local culture to special events, welcoming communities, and unparalleled travel opportunities, there’s nothing quite like it anywhere else in the world.
 Living and studying in such a remarkable place gives you experiences, friendships, and memories you’ll treasure forever!